Chinese space agency: China will send the first civilian into space on Tuesday: space agency - ExBulletin

 Beijing is finally trying to catch up with the United States and Russia after years of belatedly matching their milestones.

-China is also planning to build a base on the Moon, and the country’s National Space Administration has announced plans to launch a crewed lunar mission by 2029.
+China also plans to build a base on the Moon, and the country’s National Space Administration has announced plans to launch a crewed lunar mission by 2029.

 |